 First was the infighting.
 The brothers got into a "business dispute," split up, and one moved east to Muncie, and started an outlet there.
 Then came the copy cats.
 Restaurants that had nothing to do with the original Pizza King started using the name.
 While the brothers looked into securing the name rights and stopping the spread of the impostors, that was an expensive proposition.
 And that's not the end of it.
 The original Lafayette location closed, was bought by a new family, and renamed Arni's.
 This restaurant now has 18 different locations around state.

 The pizza itself is thin crust tavern style, fairly standard, and not often considered among the best in the state.
-But it's really hard to judge, since the locations differ so wildly from each other, and it's almost impossible to figure out which one was real and which one was the imitator.
+But it's really hard to judge, since the locations differ so wildly from each other, and it's almost impossible to figure out which are real and which are imitators.
 We'd love to see someone actually visit all of them and find out for sure.